Sonoma County wine: History

 In the 1920s there were 256 wineries in Sonoma County, with more than 22000 acre in production.
-During the Prohibition period, however, commercial winemaking declined.
+Most of the western Sonoma County wine industry did not survive phylloxera outbreaks and Prohibition.
 At the repeal of Prohibition in 1933, fewer than 50 wineries in Sonoma County survived.
+Lemoral Winery near Occidental, built in 1903, was in operation until the 1960's.
 Even as late as the 1960s, only 12000 acre were vineyards.
 But wine consumption in America began to grow, and by 1999 Sonoma County had over 49000 acre of vineyards owned by more than 750 growers and 180 bonded wineries.
 Of the 250 wineries existing in 2007, over half are less than 20 years old.

 During the 2019 Kincade Fire, some wineries and vineyards experienced a week of intense heat, smoke and evacuation-caused neglect of newly fermenting wine.

 Winemaking

 In 2004, growers harvested 165,783 tons (150,396 tonnes) of wine grapes worth US$310 million.
 In 2006 the Sonoma County grape harvest amounted to 216,000 tons, worth $430 million.
 About 73% of Sonoma County's agricultural production is growing wine grapes—60302 acre of vineyards, with over 1100 growers.
 The most common varieties planted are Chardonnay, Cabernet Sauvignon, and Pinot noir, though the area is also known for its Merlot and Zinfandel.